 The First Session of the 108th Legislature began on Wednesday, January 4th!
 So far I have introduced 15 bills, been appointed to the General Affairs and Urban Affairs Committees (I will still serve on the Health and Human Services Committee), and have been elected Chair of the State-Tribal Relations Special Committee.
 I will post brief summaries of my bills here as they are introduced and, eventually, I will update this page to include the fact sheets my office creates as well.
 This session will last 90 days and take us into early-June.
 My priorities over these next few months are protecting Nebraskans’ access to health care, engaging in the Rules debate that will begin on January 17th and familiarizing myself with the responsibilities of the Special Committee chairperson role.
 More frequent updates on what we’re up to can be found on my Facebook and Twitter pages.

-LB 126 (Fact sheet coming soon!) – I am excited to be bringing back this bill on homestead exemptions for disabled veterans.
+LB 126 (Fact Sheet) – I am excited to be bringing back this bill on homestead exemptions for disabled veterans.
 This bill is similar to what I brought last year, but we are using a flat rate instead of the calculations we used last session to determine the amount of the exemption.
 This bill will be heard in the Revenue Committee.

-LB 127 (Fact sheet coming soon!) -This bill will put an end to youth life without parole sentences for children in Nebraska.
+LB 127 (Fact Sheet) -This bill will put an end to youth life without parole sentences for children in Nebraska.
 Currently, Nebraska is alone in the Midwest in imposing this sentence on minors.
 North Dakota, South Dakota, Wyoming and Kansas have all banned the practice.
 LB 127 would not require parole be given, but provide minors with a parole hearing.

-LB 391 (Fact sheet coming soon!) – This bill will ensure that Nebraska women are not prosecuted for pregnancy outcomes.
+LB 391 (Fact Sheet) – This bill will ensure that Nebraska women are not prosecuted for pregnancy outcomes.
 The legislation seeks to clarify that patients themselves will not be investigated after miscarriages and other medical emergencies that affect a pregnancy outcome.

 These bills reflect a lot of what my energy will be going toward over the next few months, but I will also be crafting legislative resolutions, discussing possibilities for interim studies and working with my colleagues on legislation as well.
 As always, don’t hesitate to reach out to me if you have thoughts, concerns or questions on legislation or our work here at the Capitol.
 I am excited to get to work for you!